-The Town maintains a general stabilization fund that was established under MGL Chapter 40, Section 5B.
-Appropriations in and out of the stabilization fund require two-thirds vote of Town meeting.
-Investment income is retained by the fund.
+The Town maintains a general stabilization fund, a capital stabilization fund, and an energy committee stabilization fund that were established under MGL Chapter 40, Section 5B.
+Appropriations in and out of the stabilization funds require two-thirds vote of Town meeting.
+Investment income is retained within the funds.